Skip to main content

 Simply put, Yes, as the homeowner or property owner, you are definitely responsible for the meter box and the connection to your property from the electric company’s equipment.
 If you suspect that either might be damaged, we recommend contacting a licensed Overland Park electrical contractor to perform an inspection.

-Why Do My Home’s Lights Blink or Flicker Sometimes?
+Why Do My Lights Occasionally Flicker?

 This is a common issue, and you may need more branch circuits throughout the house, or you may have loose connections in the breaker box, meter box or throughout the house.
 This is dangerous and could cause a potential fire, making it definitely worthy of calling a licensed electrician to schedule an inspection as soon as possible.